-There can be no assurance that the DUET Phase 2 clinical study for sparsentan will demonstrate that sparsentan is safe and effective for treating FSGS or that the data will support an application for accelerated approval by the FDA or that the FDA will accept a proteinuria endpoint.
+There can be no assurance that the DUET Phase 2 clinical study for sparsentan will meet its primary endpoint or that the data will support an application for accelerated approval by the FDA or that the FDA will accept a proteinuria endpoint.
 Likewise, there can be no assurance that any future clinical study for RE-024 will demonstrate that RE-024 is safe and effective for treating PKAN or that the data obtained from any such clinical trials will support an application for accelerated approval by the FDA.